Funny607/2511_25T2_Assignment2_-/part-2/Part2_Specification.md

 - [Draw.io / diagrams.net](https://app.diagrams.net): Flowchart Maker & Online Diagram Software is the simplest diagramming tool out there that supports C4 diagrams, UML diagrams, and sequence diagrams.
 - [PlantUML](https://plantuml.com): Open-source tool that uses simple textual descriptions to draw beautiful UML diagrams.
 This is good for code to diagram and diagram to code but has a steep learning curve as you will need to learn the diagramming syntax and DSL.

+## 8. Submission

+This assignment is to be submitted on [Moodle](https://moodle.telt.unsw.edu.au/mod/turnitintooltwo/view.php?id=7987670).
+Only **one** group member needs to submit the assignment.